 Giving treats to your rat is not only very important when teaching them tricks, but it also helps their diet!
+And if you want to create a super healthy diet for your pet rat, be sure to read this article here!

 Pellets are great, but nothing beats fresh apples, carrots, and even eggs or chicken.
 The problem sometimes is being sure what can you give to your pet rat.